gthvn1/vorth/README.md

 ### 2024-03-05
 - Add a minimal help
-- Read the code from `arithmetic.vforth` and print the result
+- Read the code from `arithmetic.vorth` and print the result
 - Replace `Pop` by `Dot` to be more like Forth and translate string to ops
 - Add operations: `Add`, `Sub`, `Push` and `Pop`
 - First implement a stack in [V](https://github.com/vlang/v/blob/master/doc/docs.md)